Dig-Your-Own Compost Now Available

-Due to high demand for our Dig-Your-Own Compost Program, we have run out of compost at the West Depot.
-Please check back in the coming weeks when more compost may become available.
-Mulch is still available for residents to self-load up to 1 cubic yard, while supplies last.
+After running out this summer, we are pleased to have compost available again for our Dig-Your-Own Compost Program at the West Depot, starting August 10, 2019.
+Mulch is also available for residents to self-load up to 1 cubic yard, while supplies last.
 Accessibility will be dictated by site conditions.

 The City's two Compost Depots are open yearly from mid-April to early November.
 Residents and commercial haulers can drop off leaves, grass, sod, topsoil, garden refuse, pumpkins, and non-elm branches, stumps and tree trimmings.
 This helps keep yard waste out of the Landfill and produces high quality, nutrient-rich product that is used to keep Saskatoon parks and community gardens healthy and beautiful.

 Residents can access the Compost Depots at no cost.

 - Halloween pumpkins

 The following materials are NOT accepted:

 - Building materials (stone, brick, clay, sand, gravel, concrete, asphalt, etc.)

 - Animal litter and feces

 - Food waste is NOT accepted for drop off at the compost depots.

 - Highway 5 (at the junction of Highway 41 and Zimmerman)